-General Requirements: 12 credit hours are required.
-This includes the core introductory seminar course, Introduction to African Studies (Africa) (AAAS 802).
-Students are then required to take an additional 9 hours or three courses.
+12 credit hours are required.
+This includes the core introductory seminar course.
+Students are then required to take an additional 9 hours, or three 3-hour courses.
 All courses, including language course work, must be at the 500-level or above.
 At least one of these courses (three credit hours) must be taken at the 700-level or above.
-Only courses with an Africa focus may count toward the required hours.
+Only courses with an Africa or African-American focus may count toward the required hours.
 No more than three hours of directed readings or independent study may be counted.
 Any students who utilize directed readings or independent studies courses are required to submit a paragraph summary of the course of study signed by the professor directing the project so that AAAS can know how the course counts toward fulfillment of the cluster requirements.

-All approvals of course sequences are at the discretion of AAAS.
-Make sure to fill out the Graduate Certificate Checklist [PDF] and turn it in to the Graduate Director within the first half of the term in which you plan to complete the certificate.
+All approvals of course sequences are at the discretion of the Director of Graduate Studies.
+Make sure to fill out the Graduate Certificate Checklist [PDF] and turn it in to the DGS within the first half of the term in which you plan to complete the certificate.

 Core introductory seminar

-In close consultation with their graduate advisor, a student designs a coherent sequence of three courses.
-To gain approval, this sequence should not be a random selection of Africa-related classes; the student and advisor must provide AAAS with an explanation of how the sequence meets the objectives of the Graduate Certificate in African Studies to recognize expertise in the field of African Studies at the graduate level.
+In close consultation with the Director of Graduate Studies, a student designs a coherent sequence of three courses.
+To gain approval, this sequence should not be a random selection of Africa-related or African-American-related classes; the student and DGS must tailor the sequence in order for the student to gain expertise in the field of African Studies or African-American Studies at the graduate level.

 AAAS sponsors a small commencement program, connected with the larger Department’s program, each spring to award students their certificates.

 Please find our current course listings on the AAAS Courses page.